Resonance distribution in the quantum random Lorentz gas: Hard-sphere s -wave scatterers

-Finally, resonance densities in a 1D Lorentz gas are shown in Fig.~\ref{fig:k-plane-cut-d1} for two different numbers of scatterers.
 In this case, the approximation~\eqref{eq:density-rough-approx} largely overestimates the actual density.
 In contrast to the other dimensions, the overall look of the distribution is greatly influenced by the number of scatterers.
-When $N$ is small enough, as in panel~\ref{fig:k-plane-cut-d1}(a), the density displays a peak near diffusion rate $k_{\rm idiff}$ given by Eq.~\eqref{eq:diffusion-rate}.
-This peak disappears for moderately large $N$, letting the resonances to accumulate themselves on the real $k$ axis with density $\fimag{k}^{-1}$, as shown in panel~\ref{fig:k-plane-cut-d1}(b).
+When $N$ is small enough, as in panel~(a) of Fig.~\ref{fig:k-plane-cut-d1}, the density displays a peak near diffusion rate $k_{\rm idiff}$ given by Eq.~\eqref{eq:diffusion-rate}.
+This peak disappears for moderately large $N$, letting the resonances to accumulate themselves on the real $k$ axis with density $\abs{\fimag{k}}^{-1}$, as shown in panel~(b) of Fig.~\ref{fig:k-plane-cut-d1}.
 In this case, the escape time tends to infinity and the particle is blocked in the medium.
-Accordingly, we interpret this accumulation of resonances, without any counterpart in other dimensions, as the signature of Anderson localization~\cite{Anderson1958, Anderson1978, ShengP2006, Lagendijk2009}.
+Accordingly, we interpret this accumulation of resonances as a consequence of Anderson localization.
+Indeed, Anderson localization is expected to take place in one-dimensional disordered systems~\cite{Anderson1958, Anderson1978, ShengP2006, Lagendijk2009}.
+In addition, resonance width distributions behaving as $\abs{\fimag{k}}^{-1}$ are known to be a signature of Anderson localization~\cite{Kottos2005}.